postmodern

 I had to explain the aphorism Formalism ends where postmodernism begins: I mean in individual practice formalism ends when one starts making things from a postmodern point of view.
 Several people thought I meant it historically whereas I meant it in an individual’s practice.
 It led to a good discussion on Facebook.
 It came out of the discussion started when I posted Formalism is not without content.

-Interview with choreographer Molissa Fenley
+Interview with choreographer Molissa Fenley in Figure/Ground

-By ASHLEY GARRETT, OCTOBER 2013
+By ASHLEY GARRETT

 Choreographer and performer Molissa Fenley has created more than 75 dance works in her ongoing career.
 Her work has been presented throughout the United States, South America, Europe, Australia, India, Indonesia, Japan, Korea, Singapore, Taiwan and Hong Kong.
 Born in Las Vegas, Nevada in 1954, she earned her BA in 1975 at Mills College in Oakland, California, and in 1977 she formed the Molissa Fenley Company in New York City.